 We have been witnessing a notable climate change over the past seasons.
 The competition for the top yield of corn grain is set as a priority for all seed companies on the market.
 In addition to the introduction of contemporary genetic material aimed at improving the fertility potential, it is necessary and extremely desirable to pay attention to the tolerance of these genotypes towards stress conditions.
 Our AGRIMAX team succeeded in developing a new approach in classical selection, which as an ultimate result gave birth to the AGRIMAX – STRESSAFE (STS)® line of hybrids, more tolerant of all the climatic challenges facing the plant during its entire life cycle.

 In accordance with the ongoing climate changes, we are constantly monitoring all of our hybrids that have proven themselves ‘STS®-worthy’ in practice.
 Every year we perform a series of field trials, based on which we decide if some of the existing AGRIMAX hybrids, which were previously produced, also using the STRESSAFE (STS)® method of classical selection, can be labeled as an STS® hybrid.
+The best maize seed could be produced only through the best approach in selection, by professionals.
 Be sure that, if they get this label, such hybrids are more tolerant to unfavorable agroecological conditions and as such, will have a greater chance of exploiting their full genetic fertility potential.